LingyuLi-math/starter-academic/content/en/event/2022TJSS/index.md

   country: China

 summary: An opportunity to attend lectures.
+abstract: |
-abstract: "Topics include principles of applied clinical research; etiological research; risk factors of disease; prediction, prognosis, prevention studies, systematic reviews, and meta-analyses."
+  Topics include principles of applied clinical research; etiological research; risk factors of disease; prediction, prognosis, prevention studies, systematic reviews, and meta-analyses.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.